exercism/gleam/exercises/concept/log-parser/.meta/design.md

 ## Concepts

+- `regular-expressions`

 ## Analyzer

-- Ensure all functions use the `gleam/regexp` module.
+- Ensure all functions use the `gleam/regex` module.